On our final morning in the Okavango Delta, we set off on a two-hour game walk around the same island we walked across the first night.

 While they were gone, I confirmed Carmelita's support, set up a flight through the campground's office, and paid a King's ransom for the privilege of a scenic flight.

 I rejoined Richard at the bug-filled pool for a beer.
 He had been plucking the unique, but dead, buggers out and arranging them in a little showcase.

 At one point, I turned around to find Carmelita snoozing.
-It occurred to me that she was on the flight more for my benefit then her own, though it didn't matter at the end of the day.
-We both enjoyed the seeing the bigger perspective.
+It occurred to me that she was on the flight more for my benefit than her own, though it didn't matter at the end of the day.
+We both enjoyed seeing the bigger perspective.